 Boral operates the quarry within several existing approved private mines and extractive minerals leases.
 Boral plans to extend quarry operations to the east of the current pit boundary into Private Mine 22 and land covered by Mineral Claim 4439.

 On 6 December 2018, Boral submitted an application for an extractive minerals lease, supported by a mining proposal to the Department for Energy and Mining (DEM).
 The mining proposal describes the existing environment, operations proposed, and an assessment of the potential environmental impacts of the proposed operations over the life of the quarry.

-The mining proposal will be made available to the public with an invitation for public comment.
+The mining proposal was made available to the public with an invitation for public comment.

 Under section 35 of the Mining Act 1971 a mining lease application must be accompanied by a mining proposal that complies with the Mining Act and the relevant Ministerial Determination under the Mining Regulations 2011.
 A mining proposal has been submitted to government as part of the mining lease application.

 Section 35A(1) of the Mining Act requires the Minister for Energy and Mining to publish a notice in a newspaper inviting the public to make submissions in relation to the application.
 The Public Notice was posted on this website 16 May 2019 with a closing date for public submission of 27 June 2019.

 Why have public consultation?

 Whilst mining is an important contribution to the economic development of South Australia, it is also important that the potential impacts on the environment, local voices and the community are identified and considered in assessing whether or not to approve new applications.

 Government recognises that: